ibm-cloud-docs/codeengine/project.md

 When you no longer need a project, you can delete it.
 Deleting a project deletes all of the components that it contains.
 You can use the console or the CLI.
 {: #shortdesc}

-After you delete a project, you can recover or reclaim it by using the {{site.data.keyword.cloud_notm}} CLI [`ibmcloud resource reclamation-restore`](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamation_restore) command.
+After you delete a project with the CLI, you can recover or reclaim it by using the {{site.data.keyword.cloud_notm}} CLI [`ibmcloud resource reclamation-restore`](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamation_restore) command.
 You must reclaim your project within 7 days or it is permanently deleted.

 ```
 ibmcloud resource reclamation-restore ID